DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### B. Editing Reports

-In the sample project, the [`GetEditableReportNamesForCurrentUser`](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs#L41-L53) method returns a list of reports that can be edited by the currently logged-in user:
+In our sample project, the [`GetEditableReportNamesForCurrentUser`](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportStorageWithAccessRules.cs#L41-L53) method returns a list of reports that can be edited by the current user (logged-in user):

 ```cs
 // Logic for getting reports available for editing